 About the Keep ‘Er Lit Project

-Keep ‘Er Lit is now in the final (6th) year of a Big-Lottery-funded programme from the Empowering Young People fund.
-The Laurencetown, Lenaderg and Tullylish Community Association secured this grant in 2013 and are determined to establish a legacy that will ensure that young people with autism can continue to feel empowered, independent and confident, and that their established youth group will grow and develop and continue to provide a valuable service to our young people and their families.
+Keep ‘Er Lit is now being funded by Children In Need.
+The Laurencetown, Lenaderg and Tullylish Community Association secured this grant in 2019 and are determined to establish a legacy that will ensure that young people with autism can continue to feel empowered, independent and confident, and that their established youth group will grow and develop and continue to provide a valuable service to our young people and their families.
 To find out more, see the Keep ‘Er Lit page.